 A. Just ask them to come to class anyway so they don’t miss out on what’s going on.
-Please ask that they bring paper and pencil to take notes.
+They should also bring paper and pencil to take notes.

-A. I like to tell all the beginners two things:
+A. I like to tell beginners two things:

 1) There is no such thing as a bad sound…….there is your sound, and I am going to help you develop your best sound.